flaxton/NextcloudDocs/README.md

 Nextcloud is a document management system.
 It is used to share folders and files between others in your organization and also outsiders if you wish.

-You can access Nextcloud in four ways:
+You can access Nextcloud in five ways:

 ### On your computer:
 * In a web browser, like Google Chrome
 * As a folder on your computer, similar to Dropbox or other cloud services
+  * As a Network Drive (must be online), or
+  * As a local folder, synced whenever you are online

 ### On your mobile device:
 * On iPhone or iPad